 In case you’re new to the YouTube terms of service, you may not, in fact, use any music you’d like to.
 Sure, “Come Together” from the Beatles might be the perfect fit for your intro, but it’s likely not worth the ensuing billion-dollar copyright infringement fine that’s sure to follow.

-Create your own music, buy pre-licensed music, or use a video editing platform that already comes with royalty-free music included.
+To ensure follow YouTube copyright rules; create your own music, buy pre-licensed music, or use a video editing platform that already comes with royalty-free music included.

 With the technical specs out of the way, let’s dive into how to bring it all together with a solid strategy and some best practices.